Study skills helping you to succeed at Solent

 The Get Ready to Learn module on SOL has a huge variety of videos and resources produced by Solent’s staff and students.
 Although this is initially aimed at new students, there is plenty to help all our returning students too including recorded workshops on the Study Skills tab: https://learn.solent.ac.uk/getreadytolearn

-Solent Online Learning (SOL) and Solent Systems
+Solent Online Learning (SOL) and Solent systems student help

 LinkedIn Learning